Sutto/sbm/README.md

 Uses redis as a simple coordinator to ensure split work runs across hosts evenly.

+**Note:** SBM is still a hack.
+It's untested.
+Don't use this for production stuff.
+Please!

 ## Installation

 Add this line to your application's Gemfile: